Estadio Único Madre de Ciudades

-The Estadio Único Madre de Ciudades is a stadium located in the city of Santiago del Estero in the homonymous province of Argentina.
-The stadium was inaugurated on March 4, 2021, before the 2019 Supercopa Argentina match contested by River Plate and Racing Club.
-President of Argentina Alberto Fernández attended the ceremony.
+The Estadio Único Madre de Ciudades is a football stadium located in the city of Santiago del Estero in the homonymous province of Argentina.
+The stadium was inaugurated on 4 March 2021, before the 2019 Supercopa Argentina match contested by River Plate and Racing Club.
+The President of Argentina Alberto Fernández attended the ceremony.

 The Estadio Único was expected to host some matches during the binational 2020 Copa América to be held in Argentina and Colombia.
-However, due to the COVID-19 pandemic, the tournament was re-scheduled to 2021 and eventually moved to Brazil.
+However, due to the COVID-19 pandemic, the tournament was rescheduled to 2021 and eventually moved to Brazil.
 The stadium held its first international match on 3 June 2021, hosting the 2022 FIFA World Cup qualification match between Chile and Argentina.

-The stadium, the largest venue in the province, is owned and administrated by the provincial government and has a seating capacity of over 30,000 spectators.
+The stadium, the largest venue in the province, is owned and administered by the provincial government and has a seating capacity of over 30,000 spectators.
 The stadium facilities include a restaurant, a museum, a game room, and parking lots.

 History

 On 13 April 2018, Santiago del Estero's governor Gerardo Zamora, along with the Argentine Football Association (AFA)'s president Claudio Tapia, presented a new stadium project in the province, which was accepted.
 Both authorities signed an agreement for the stadium to host qualification matches for the Argentina national football team and to be nominated as one of the host stadiums during the 2021 Copa América, since Argentina and Colombia were organizing the event.

 Another objective for the stadium is to be one of the potential hosts of the 2030 FIFA World Cup if the Southern Cone's bid is chosen as the winning venue to host it by FIFA.

 Construction started in June 2018, and in July 2019, the Estadio Único was confirmed as one of the hosts of the 2021 Copa América.
 However, in November of that year, CONMEBOL questioned that nomination after seeing the low progresson construction.
-Finally, on December 3, 2019, the stadium was again confirmed to be one of the hosts of the final tournament.
+Finally, on 3 December 2019, the stadium was again confirmed to be one of the hosts of the final tournament.

-After the draw, the stadium was scheduled to host two matches, between Uruguay and Paraguay and Chile national football team against Paraguay, on June 27.
+After the draw, the stadium was scheduled to host two matches, between Uruguay and Paraguay and Chile national football team against Paraguay, on 27 June.
 However, the immediate emergence of the COVID-19 pandemic worldwide disrupted the tournament's organization, so the cup was postponed to the next year.
-In May 2020, the stadium was chosen to host the Copa Sudamericana finals for three years, and in August, CONMEBOL gave the stadium a match between the Chile national football team and Paraguay on June 23, 2021.
+In May 2020, the stadium was chosen to host the Copa Sudamericana finals for three years, and in August, CONMEBOL gave the stadium a match between the Chile national football team and Paraguay on 23 June 2021.